spec-dev/allo/guides/Writing-Live-Objects.md

     this.address = event.origin.contractAddress
     this.matchAmount = BigInt.from(event.data.newAmount)
 }

-// ...
 ```

 ## Calling arbitrary contract methods

-You can also call arbitrary methods on arbitrary contracts, with the help of our `ContractMethod` class.
+You can also call arbitrary methods on any contract, with the help of our `ContractMethod` class.

 #### Structure: